timothymin/timothymin.github.io/_posts/2025-04-15-policy-gradient.md

 \hat{A}^{GAE}_{t}=(1-\lambda)(\hat{A}^{TD_{1}}_{t}+\lambda\hat{A}^{TD_{2}}_{t}+\lambda^2\hat{A}^{TD_{3}}_{t}+\cdots)
 $$

-Using these techniques, it leads to A2C/A3C algorithm.
+Summing up these techniques, it leads to A2C/A3C algorithm.

 $$
 \begin{align}